The season of Lent reflects Jesus' 40 days in the wilderness, preparing our hearts for His resurrection.

 Humility and Exaltation

-Christ Jesus, who, though he was in the form of God, did not count equality with God a thing to be grasped, but emptied himself, by taking the form of a servant, being born in the likeness of men.
-And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
-Therefore God has highly exalted him and bestowed on him the name that is above every name. - Philippians 2:6-9 (Christ's humility and exaltation)
+"Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.
+Wherefore God also hath highly exalted him, and given him a name which is above every name:" - Philippians 2:6-9 (Christ's humility and exaltation)

 - Kenosis (Self-Emptying): Jesus emptied Himself, taking on the form of a servant.
 This speaks to the humbling of Jesus in the incarnation